-11.1 Flight recorder initial setup Sensors used inside electronic barographs generally have factory adjustable settings for sea level pressure and also a gain setting for the rest of the altitude range.
+11.1 Initial setup These calibration procedures also apply to PRs that can record pressure altitude.
+Sensors used inside electronic barographs generally have factory adjustable settings for sea level pressure and also a gain setting for the rest of the altitude range.
 The FR manufacturer is expected to set up the pressure altitude sensor to the criteria in SC3B-2.6.1.